GXYM/TextBPN-Plus-Plus/README.md

 This is a Pytorch implementation of TextBPN++: [Arbitrary Shape Text Detection via Boundary Transformer](https://arxiv.org/abs/2205.05320);  This project is based on [TextBPN](https://github.com/GXYM/TextBPN)
 ![](https://github.com/GXYM/TextBPN-Plus-Plus/blob/main/vis/framework.png)

-NOTE: This paper has been accepted by IEEE Transactions on Multimedia (T-MM 2023).
 *Please light up the stars, thank you!
 Your encouragement is the energy for us to constantly update！*

 ## News
+- [x] 2023.05.14 Our paper of TextBPN++ has been accepted by IEEE Transactions on Multimedia (T-MM 2023).
 - [x] 2022.11.19 Displayed the visualization results of Reading Order Module.
 - [x] 2022.11.18 **Important update!
 Fixed some bugs in training code.**  These bugs make it difficult to reproduce the perfromance in the paper without pre-training.
 The updated code has more stable training and better performance.
 Thanks to the developers who made me aware of these bugs, and push us to fix these bugs.
 The description of the code change and the details of the reproduction are [here](https://github.com/GXYM/TextBPN-Plus-Plus/tree/main/output).
 - [x] 2022.10.18 The performance of our TextBPN++ on Document OCR have been proved by the paper ["Text Detection Forgot About Document OCR"](https://arxiv.org/pdf/2210.07903.pdf) with University of Oxford, which also reported the compared results for other text detection methods, such as PAN, DBNet, DBNet++, DCLNet, CRAFT etc. The comparison experiments is very detailed and very referential!